Scalr/terraform-provider-scalr/docs/resources/service_account.md

 - `account_id` (String) ID of the account, in the format `acc-<RANDOM STRING>`.
 - `description` (String) Description of the service account.
+- `owners` (Set of String) The teams, the service account belongs to.
 - `status` (String) The status of the service account.
 Valid values are `Active` and `Inactive`.
 Defaults to `Active`.

 ### Read-Only